raspberrypilearning/physical-computing-with-python/analogue.md

 GPIO Zero has a powerful feature: **source and values**.
 Every device has a `value` property (the current value) and a `values` property (a stream of the device's values at all times).
 Every output device has a `source` property which can be used to set what the device's value should be.

-- `pot.value` gives the potentiometer's current value (it's read only - as it's an input device)
+- `pot.value` gives the potentiometer's current value (it's read only, as it's an input device)
-- `led.value` is the LED's current value (it's read/write - you can see what it is, and you can change it)
+- `led.value` is the LED's current value (it's read/write: you can see what it is, and you can change it)
 - `pot.values` is a generator constantly yielding the potentiometer's current value
 - `led.source` is a way of setting where the LED gets its values from